ODIM-Project/ODIM/README.md

 10. Add or change the documentation as needed.
 11. Squash your commits into a single commit with git's interactive rebase.
 Create a new branch, if necessary.
 12. Push your branch to your fork on GitHub, the remote origin.
 13. From your fork, open a PR in the correct branch.
-Target the project's development branch if there is one, else go for master.
+Target the project's development branch if there is one, else go for main.
-14. Once the pull request is approved and merged, you can pull the changes from upstream to your local repository and delete your extra branch(es).
+14. Once the pull request is approved and merged, pull the changes from upstream to your local repository and delete your extra branch(es).

-    Last but not the least, **always write your commit messages in the present tense**.
+    Last, but not the least, **always write your commit messages in the present tense**.
 Your commit message should describe what the commit is, when is it applied, and what it does to the code – not what you did to the code.